qlik-oss/sn-scatter-plot/test/rendering/README.md

   (This will spin up the Docker containers for rendering tests, run the test, and copy the newly generated artifacts images from Docker to the host artifacts folder.)

+When you run the Docker rendering tests for the first time, it can take time to download and install all the neccessary images.
+But from the second time, thanks to Docker caching, only the build and the tests are run, which take between 1-2 minutes.